vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 if you notice the above code, you create a button object and then call findViewByID method passing the android:id of the button.

-Since all the UI elements are view, findViewbyId returns a view object which we need to typecase into correct subview.
+Since all the UI elements are view, findViewbyId returns a view object which we need to typecast into correct subview.

-Add listner
+Add listener

 		b.setOnClickListener(new OnClickListener() {